huggingface/blog/bloom-megatron-deepspeed-technology.md

 There were a lot of issues to figure out before the training started.
 In particular we found several issues that manifested themselves only once we started training on 48 nodes, and won't appear at small scale. e.g. `CUDA_LAUNCH_BLOCKING=1` was needed to prevent the framework from hanging, and we needed to split the optimizer groups into smaller groups, otherwise the framework would again hang.
 You can read about those in detail in the [training prequel chronicles](https://github.com/bigscience-workshop/bigscience/blob/master/train/tr11-176B-ml/chronicles-prequel.md).

 The main type of issue encountered during training were hardware failures.
 As this was a new cluster with about 400 GPUs, on average we were getting 1-2 GPU failures a week.
 We were saving a checkpoint every 3h (100 iterations) so on average we would lose 1.5h of training on hardware crash.
-The JeanZay sysadmins would then replace the faulty GPUs and bring the node back up.
+The Jean Zay sysadmins would then replace the faulty GPUs and bring the node back up.
 Meanwhile we had backup nodes to use instead.

 We have run into a variety of other problems that led to 5-10h downtime several times, some related to a deadlock bug in PyTorch, others due to running out of disk space.
 If you are curious about specific details please see [training chronicles](https://github.com/bigscience-workshop/bigscience/blob/master/train/tr11-176B-ml/chronicles.md).